-- 3. Disconnect all power to the furnace.
+1. Disconnect all power to the furnace.
 Multiple disconnects may be required.
-DO NOT TOUCH THE CONTROL OR ANY WIRE CONNECTED TO THE CONTROL PRIOR TO DISCHARGING YOUR BODY'S ELECTROSTATIC CHARGE TO GROUND. - 4.
-Firmly touch a clean, unpainted, metal surface of the furnace chassis which is close to the control.
-Tools held in a person's hand during grounding will be satisfactorily discharged.
+DO NOT TOUCH THE CONTROL OR

-5. After touching the chassis, you may proceed to service the control or connecting wires as long as you do nothing that recharges your body with static electricity (for example; DO NOT move or shuffle your feet, DO NOT touch ungrounded objects, etc.).
+ANY WIRE CONNECTED TO THE CONTROL PRIOR TO DISCHARGING YOUR BODY'S ELECTROSTATIC CHARGE TO GROUND.

-- If you touch ungrounded objects (recharge your body with static electricity), firmly touch furnace again before touching control or wires. - Use this procedure for installed and uninstalled (ungrounded) furnaces. - 8.
+- Firmly touch the clean, unpainted, metal surface of the furnace chassis which is close to the control.
+Tools held in a person's hand during grounding will be satisfactorily discharged. - After touching the chassis, you may proceed to service the control or connecting wires as long as you do nothing to recharge your body with static electricity (for example; DO NOT move or shuffle your feet, do not touch ungrounded objects, etc.). - If you touch ungrounded objects (and recharge your body with static electricity), firmly touch a clean, unpainted metal surface of the furnace again before touching control or wires. - 5.
+Use this procedure for installed and uninstalled (ungrounded) furnaces. - 6.
 Before removing a new control from its container, discharge your body's electrostatic charge to ground to protect the control from damage.
-If the control is to be installed in a furnace, follow items 1 through 5 before bringing the control or yourself into contact with the furnace.
-Put all used AND new controls into containers before touching ungrounded objects. - An ESD service kit (available from commercial sources) may also be used to prevent ESD damage.
+If the control is to be installed in a furnace, follow items 1 through 4 before bringing the control or yourself in contact with the furnace.
+Put all used and new controls into containers before touching ungrounded objects. - 7.
+An ESD service kit (available from commercial sources) may also be used to prevent ESD damage.